 |4:30-5:30||Academic keynote speaker Dr. Tawanna Dillahunt|

 Sunday, Feb 17th

 |8:45-9:45||Industry keynote speaker Dr. Tonya Custis, from Thomson Reuters|

 |11:00-11:30||CyHER talk by Dr. Pam Rowland, Dakota State University|

 |11:30-12:30||Graduate school panel|

 Who should attend MinneWIC?

 You should attend if you are interested in learning about the challenges and rewards of computing careers, in advancing technology through broader representation of women, and in sharing your experience.
 We encourage undergraduate and graduate students with interests in computing and information technology to attend to learn about graduate school and career opportunities; faculty and academic advisors to attend to learn and share best practices to recruit and retain students in computing fields; computing professional to share best practices, and help students understand career options.
 Companies will have an opportunity to do informal interviews of students for internships or jobs.
 High school students interested in computing are also welcome to attend to discover the opportunities in computing.

 Everyone is invited to submit contributions in the appropriate categories (see Call for Participation).
-Best poster awards will be given, with a monetary award funded by ACM-W.
+Best poster awards will be given.